 How do you know if you’re breaking copyright laws?

 The internet is a place where creators and consumers meet.
-You can’t always tell by simply searching for a song or a show on Google or any other search engine.
+You can’t always tell by searching for a song or a show on Google or any other search engine.
 Copyright laws are the framework that balances those two roles.

 As a creator, you must know that copyright protects your position.
 You can’t always tell if you’re breaking copyright laws simply by searching for a song or a show on Google or any other search engine.
-You need to know what copyright is, the type of work it covers, and the types of illegal acts that can be done with it.
+You need to know what copyright is, the work it covers, and the types of illegal acts that can be done with it.

 Does for-profit vs. not-for-profit copyright laws matter?